Department of Psychiatry

 Head/Professor IHARA Hiroshi, MD, PhD

-Assistant Professor (Lecturer) SAIMA Souhei, MD, PhD
+Lecturer SAIMA Sohei, MD, PhD

 Assistant Professor NAKANE Erina, MD